EquiMed logo.

 Causes

 Tetanus antitoxin is thought to be the cause of most cases of serum hepatitis, although seasonal cases of hepatitis in summer and fall reflect an infectious cause not fully understood.
-The cause of chronic active hepatitis or hepatoencephalopathy is also unknown.
+The cause of chronic active hepatitis is also unknown.

 Prevention